 - Simply remove strainer/colander from bowl and you’re left with this deep orange color fluid.

 - wash rice. drain. add the rice to your sauteed onions and garlic.

 - Then slowly add your anatto seed fluid.

-- Here is where you want to add your salt and pepper.
-I used about 4 teaspoons salt and a tsp pepper.
+- Here is where you want to add your salt.
+I used about 4 teaspoons salt.
 Stir contents until combined.
 Then add your oil and stir once more.

 Secret #2: put foil over the pot lid (*)

 - Place your pot with the anatto fluid, rice, onions, and oil on the stove and set your burner on the highest setting.

 - Once the water in the pot starts to boil, stir your rice, and set your burner to ‘low’.
 Cover with lid for about 3-4 minutes.
 And continue to stir.

 Secret #3: When the liquid in the pot has disappeared (should be about 5 minutes), (turn off your burner) move your pot away from the burner.
 STIR and COVER.
 Let your rice sit for about 15-20 minutes.

 Secret #4: Do not pick up the lid within these 15-20 minutes, you want the steam to continue to cook your rice.